clemkoa/clemkoa.github.io/_posts/2022-01-31-code-signing.markdown

 header-img: ""
 ---

-I had to sign an electron package recently and got confused by the different artefacts required to sign some code.
+I had to sign an electron package recently and got confused by the different artefacts required to sign some files.
 I found out that there was little explanation about the process and it was hard to deeply understand why I needed to do some steps that I was doing.

 So I'm writing this post in order to give some explanation about the process and what each artefact contains.